GrokInteractive/compendium/guides/communication/README.md

 ## Internal Team Communication

 Team members are not always in the same location.
-As a result, Grok has embraced many forms of communications.
+As a result, Grok has embraced many forms of communication.
 Each of these have qualities that make them useful, however, choosing the best tool for the need is required.

 ### Email